 - Including the handle, the racket mustn’t be longer than 29 inches and no wider than 12.5 inches.

-- Rackets for tennis should be strung with synthetic material just like nylon or titanium.
+- Rackets for tennis should be strung with synthetic material just as nylon or titanium.
 However, the top professional players prefer having gut strings.
-Learn more about types of tennis strings in our separate article.
+Learn more about the types of tennis strings in our separate article.

 - Having a big racket provides you with a big “sweet spot”.
 This sweet spot is the center area that allows a swift hit.
 But these are a bit difficult to handle.
 A medium-sized racket is preferred mostly.